Greetings & well met! I’m Ailene.

 Hi, I’m Ailene!

-I’m an artist, creativity coach, software developer, and the founder of Old Mountain Art.
+I’m an artist, creative writer, creativity coach, software developer, and the founder of Old Mountain Art.

 I live in the country with paddocks and bush stretching as far as the eye can see.
 I’m surrounded by cows, sheep, chickens, a cat, a dog, and 4 pet goats.
 My home is filled with paintings—wild landscapes, beautiful snapshots of nature, and my own art.
 My bookcases are overflowing with romantic fantasy, science fiction, historical romance, and a surprising amount of scented candles.
 And yes, I have the latest series of the Witcher queued up to watch—right after I finish re-re-watching Firefly.